Care home FAQs

 How will visits be managed safely?

-Our care homes are currently creating safe, socially-distanced areas where you can sit with your loved one and enjoy each other’s company for a pre-arranged time slot of up to 30 minutes.
+Our care homes have created safe, socially-distanced areas where you can sit with your loved one and enjoy each other’s company for a pre-arranged time slot of up to 30 minutes.

-We will also require visitors to go through our screening protocol before sitting with their loved one and a member of staff.
+A member of staff will be present for the duration of the visit.
 The staff member will attempt to be as unobtrusive as possible but is required in case queries arise, so that visitors can stay in one place for everyone’s protection and safety.

 After each visit, the chairs and surrounding area will be disinfected in readiness for the next visitors.